dottie333/dorothybox/Medicare_Hospitals_hip_knee/README.md

 This will also be address in second phases.

 The remaining data is very uniform.
-If seems unlikely, unless it is a template for all hospitals to use.
+This may be the structure of Medicare.
+It would be helpful
+to talk with someone that knows the system well.
+I am sure we could figure out what else needs
+to be done.

 With the exclusion of the above items, there are 17 providers for each City and 17 measures for each hospital.

 Attached is a copy of my analyses